utkusarioglu/wordpress-react-typescript/Readme.md

 1. Once the setup is done, go to wp-admin -> Appearance -> Themes and select your React theme.
 Its name will be "theme".

-1. Visit your site of press F5\* and watch the spinning React logo.
+1. Visit your site or press F5\* and watch the spinning React logo.

 ### Usage with a pre-existing React project